-The audit committee is responsible for the selection of our company's independent registered public accounting firm and assists our board of directors in its oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, our independent registered public accounting firm's performance, qualifications and independence, and the performance of our internal audit function.
+The audit committee is responsible for the selection of our company's independent registered public accounting firm and assists our board of directors in its oversight of the integrity of our financial statements, our independent registered public accounting firm's performance, qualifications and independence, the performance of our internal audit function and, in conjunction with our risk oversight and sustainability committee, our compliance with legal and regulatory requirements.
 The audit committee meets regularly with management and our independent registered public accounting firm to discuss the annual audit of our financial statements, the quarterly reviews of our financial statements and our quarterly and annual earnings disclosures.
 The audit committee also reviews the experience and qualifications of the lead partner and other senior members of the independent auditor, including compliance with applicable rotation requirements, and considers whether there should be rotation of the firm itself.
-The current members of the audit committee are Mr. Leonard (chairman), Dr. Albertine, Ms. Russell and Dr. Tully and their committee report is included in this proxy statement under the heading "Audit Committee Report."
+The current members of the audit committee are Mr. Leonard (chairman), Dr. Albertine, and Ms. Russell and their committee report is included in this proxy statement under the heading "Audit Committee Report."
 Each of Dr. Albertine, Mr. Leonard and Ms. Russell has been designated by our board of directors as an "audit committee financial expert" (as defined in applicable SEC regulations).

 The compensation committee reviews the performance and determines the compensation of the chief executive officer and other officers of our company, administers executive compensation, incentive compensation and incentive programs and policies, and reviews and assesses management succession planning.
-The current members of the compensation committee are Dr. Albertine (chairman), Mr. Leonard and Dr. Tully.
+The current members of the compensation committee are Dr. Albertine (chairman), Mr. Leonard and Ms. O'Mara.
 See "Compensation Discussion and Analysis" below for information regarding the compensation committee's processes and procedures for the consideration and determination of executive compensation.

 The nominating and corporate governance committee identifies and recommends to our board of directors qualified candidates for nomination as directors, develops and monitors our company's corporate governance principles and evaluates the performance of our board and the individual directors.
-The current members of the nominating and corporate governance committee are Dr. Tully (chairman), Dr. Albertine and Ms. Russell.
+The current members of the nominating and corporate governance committee are Ms. O'Mara (chair), Dr. Albertine and Ms. Russell.

-The risk oversight and sustainability committee assists our board of directors in fulfilling its oversight responsibilities with respect to management's identification, evaluation, management and monitoring of our company's critical enterprise risks, including major strategic, operational and reputational risks inherent in our business, as well as the direction of our sustainability strategy, including the impact of environmental and social issues on our company.
-The current members of the risk oversight and sustainability committee are Ms. Russell (chair), Dr. Albertine, Mr. Leonard and Dr. Tully.
+The risk oversight and sustainability committee assists our board of directors in fulfilling its oversight responsibilities with respect to management's identification, prevention, evaluation, management and monitoring of our company's critical enterprise risks, including major strategic, operational and reputational risks inherent in our business, including with respect to privacy and cybersecurity, legal, regulatory, and sustainability and compliance therewith.
+The current members of the risk oversight and sustainability committee are Ms. Russell (chair), Dr. Albertine, Mr. Leonard and Ms. O'Mara.